lutes, vihuelas, fluted-back vihuelas, baroque guitars, archlutes, chitarroni, theorbos, orpharions, bandoras, citterns.

 An exciting opportunity arrived in March 2004, when we were asked to examine a previously unknown lute by Laux Maler which had turned up; this was a very timely event, as it usefully preceded another research trip in June 2004 to look at the two well-known Maler lutes in the Czech Republic (see below).

-We went back to Nürnberg in early November 2005 and again in January 2006 to have another close look at the 1721 swan-necked 13c lute by Sebastian Schelle, and various guitar rosettes, and again visited the GNM again in January 2008 on our way back from Vienna, to further document the Selos and Maler lutes.
-The year 2008 was on the one hand a very busy year for us, and on the other a difficult year, overshadowed by a serious accident which Stephen sustained using a bandsaw; recovering from this accident meant that the time available to us to travel and do research work had to be shelved until 2009.
+We went back to Nürnberg in early November 2005 and again in January 2006 to have another close look at the 1721 swan-necked 13c lute by Sebastian Schelle, and various guitar rosettes; we returned to the GNM in January 2008 on our way back from Vienna, to further document the Selos and Maler lutes.
+The year 2008 was on the one hand a very busy year for us, and on the other a difficult year, overshadowed by a serious accident which Stephen sustained using a bandsaw; recovering from this accident meant that the time available to us to travel and do research work was severely curtailed, and further measuring trips had to be shelved until 2009.

 The Lobkowicz collection Laux Maler lutes